mikeauclair/firewall_constraint/README.md

     end

 ----
+##Configuration

-Uses a config file if ips not present in routes
+Uses a config file if ips are not provided on instantiation

 config/firewall_constraint.yml: